-Field trips are academic activities that are held off school grounds.
-There are also other trips that are a part of the school's co-curricular and extra-curricular program.
+Field trips or other trips that are part of the school's sponsored activities are often off of school grounds.
 No student may participate in any school-sponsored trip without parent consent.
-Students who violate school rules may lose the privilege to go on field trips.
-Students should be passing all classes in order to participate in field trips.
+Students who violate school rules may lose the privilege to go on trips.
+Students should be passing all classes in order to participate in these trips.